 Skelton was shipwrecked and lost in 1828 after striking a submerged rock near Anguilla Island in the Caribbean – all on board survived, Captain Percy being in command then – but did its Log survive, and if so where is it today.

-All are circumstantial items in our search for the answer to our primary question – ‘The Barque Skelton – is this our Ship’
+A Reasonable Conclusion ? – In all of the preceeding evidences are numerous circumstantial items in our search for the answer to our primary question – ‘The Barque Skelton – is this our Ship ?’.
+No evidence circumstantial or otherwise has been discovered which presents a contrary position, ie, that the painting is of another ship or location.